 Points Possible Qualities being Assessed 90 - 100% 80 - 90% 70 - 80% 60 - 70% 0 - 60% Superior Very Good Good Needs Work Poor Quality 1.
-Essay addresses all parts of the question thoroughly and accurately.
-2. Essay identifies, defines, and provides relevant examples of key concepts Essay meets all of the criteria; is excellent in every way.
-3-4 of criteria met.
-2-3 of criteria met.
+Essay addresses parts of the question thoroughly and accurately.
+2. Essay identifies, defines, ar provides relevant examples of key concept and theoretical perspectiv 3.
+Essay is we organized, profession in tone, and reflects the student's knowledge the Essay meets all of the criteria; is excellent in every way. es.
+3-4 of criteria 2-3 of criteria met.
 1-2 of criteria met.
 Few, if any criteria met or no submission

--

-and

-theoretical

-perspectives.

-3. Essay is well

-organized,

-professional

-in tone, and

-reflects the

-student's

-knowledge

-of the

-Sociological

-Theories.

-4. Essay is
+Sociological Theories.
+4. Essay is well-written, with accurate spelling, punctuation, and grammar.

-well-written,

-with

-accurate

-spelling,

-punctuation,

-and

-grammar.

-Grading: This assignment is worth 5 percent of your total grade.
+Grading: This assignment is worth 10 percent of your total grade.